gh8li/GCSM-BU/README.md

 ## Scripts

 Use the python script `experiments/0_run/run_csm.py` to run the experiments in our paper.
 The script parameters are listed in the `run_csm.py` file. `experiments/0_run/scripts.sh` also shows the usage of `run_csm.py`.

+Use the jupyter notebooks in the directory `experiments/2_draw` to draw the charts of query time comparison.

 ## Datasets and Querysets